Gu-Lab-RBL-NCI/Cumulative-miRNA-repression-curve/README.md

-# This script provides the code to generate a cumulative repression curve
+# Cumulative curve
-test
+This script provides the code to generate a cumulative repression curve